Frequently Asked Questions About Christianity, Answered Honestly!

 Luke 12:29-31

-God knows what we want, but more importantly, God knows what we need.
-And more often than not, they are not the same things.
+God knows what we want, but more importantly He knows what we need, and more often than not they are not the same things.
 Have you ever prayed earnestly that God might intervene in some situation, either that He might heal someone, or that someone might find Christ, or that a financial situation might be made stable?
-And yet your prayers seemingly went unanswered?
+Yet your prayers seemingly went unanswered?
 Not at all, for the answer was obviously that it was not God's will that this person be physically healed.
 We have to remember, ultimately everyone dies of some sickness or disease.
 Or the answer was that the person you prayed for will not be drawn to Christ.
 Again, ultimately God does not draw everyone.
 Or the answer was that God would not intervene to help in some financial situation.
 For ultimately, our trust is not to be in mammon, and His grace is sufficient.
-And yet, still it is a faithful truth that prayer is effectual.
+Still, it is a faithful truth that prayer is effectual.
 The statement is very Biblical and true that the effectual fervent prayer (James 5:16-17) availeth much.
 That is to say, it is of "strong force."
-And the reason is because effectual prayer is in God's will, and His will has the power necessary to accomplish it.
+The reason is because effectual prayer is in God's will, and His will has the power necessary to accomplish it.
 People are misguided in thinking that the purpose of prayer is to impose our will upon God.

 Does God answer prayer and does prayer change things?
 Does the fervent effectual prayer change our cancerous or broken body?
 No, not unless it was always God's will to heal us of this malignancy.
 Because Christ didn't go to the cross in order to heal our broken physical bodies, as we "all" eventually die physically.
 Christ went to the cross to heal our broken and sin sick souls.
 Yet our prayer is the channel to God that will change our outlook, and will be illustrative of our source of strength and comfort.